StevenBlack/btc/readme.md

 This repository contains Mathematica notebooks that examine Bitcoin price movements, and other BTC-related data.

-There are three notebooks currently stored here, along with a few others that are still in development and not yet listed in this README.
+Here are the notebooks currently stored here, along with a few others that are still in development and not yet listed in this README.

 * `BTC-USD-Movements.nb`
 * `BTC-USD-Moving-Averages.nb`